 The Industrial Emissions Directive is enforced in the UK and the rest of the European Union, putting stricter limits on the amount of NOx emitted into the atmosphere.
 From this point on coal power stations can either limit their availability to generate electricity or invest to adapt their boilers and use emissions abatement technologies.

 Great Britain saw its first day generating electricity without using any coal since the opening of the first UK power station in 1882.

 Drax and other energy companies write to the UK government in support of maintaining, rather than scrapping, the Carbon Price Floor.

-Drax is Europe’s largest decarbonisation project.
-Three of its six electricity generation units now run exclusively on biomass – reducing carbon emissions by 80% of the 12 million tonnes a year* that could have been emitted by those units had they still used coal.
-Currently 65% of its electricity per year is generated using renewable, rather than fossil fuel. (*We collate data on our carbon dioxide emissions from fuel combustion as part of our measurement and reporting plan under the EU ETS — further details in our annual report.)
+Drax Power Station is Europe’s largest decarbonisation project.
+Four of its six electricity generation units now run exclusively on biomass – reducing carbon emissions by more than 80%.
+Currently 75% of its electricity per year is generated using renewable, rather than fossil fuel.
+The last two coal units could be turned off by 2023.